-Refunds from overpayment of account (including but not limited to Title IV Stafford Sub/Unsub Loans, Scholarships, Grants, Parent Plus loans, or overpayment): Students can choose to receive their refund by ACH Direct Deposit, Paper Check or Reloadable Debit Card; this is done through the Student Information System (SIS) account.
+Refunds from overpayment of account (including but not limited to Title IV Stafford Sub/Unsub Loans, Scholarships, Grants, Parent Plus loans, or overpayment): Students can choose to receive their refund by ACH Direct Deposit, Paper Check, or Reloadable Debit Card; this is done through the Student Information System (SIS) account.
 For more information on how to sign up for electronic refunds and/or monitor the status of your refund please visit Community College System of NH Refunds webpage at www.ccsnh.edu/ccsnh-student-refunds

-Students may check their SIS account to find out when their account has a credit (due to a dropped class or disbursement of financial aid funds) or when a NHTI Refund has been posted to their account.
+Students may check their SIS account to find out when their account has a credit (due to a dropped class or disbursement of financial aid funds) or when an NHTI Refund has been posted to their account.
 Once the NHTI Refund is processed students can expect to receive it as follows:

-- ACH Direct Deposit and Reloadable Debit Card in three business days - Paper check refunds up to 14 business days.
-Please make sure the most current mailing address is on file with our college (address changes are made in the Registrar's Office).
+- ACH Direct Deposit and Reloadable Debit Card in three business days from the date that the refund is viewable on the Student Choice Refund page of the SIS. - Paper check refunds up to 14 business days from the date that the refund is viewable on the Student Choice Refund page of the SIS. - Please make sure the most current mailing address is on file with our college (address changes are made in the Registrar's Office).